 The paper is organized as follows: In Section 2, we review the fundamentals of Dirac manifolds.
-In Section 3, after reviewing the Lie algebroid cohomology and the connection theory of Lie algebroids, we introduce the first Dirac-Chern classes of line bundles over Dirac manifolds and show that it does not depend on a choice from their connections.
+In Section 3, after reviewing the Lie algebroid cohomology and the connection theory of Lie algebroids, we introduce the first Dirac-Chern class of line bundles over Dirac manifolds and show that it does not depend on a choice of connections.
 In Section 4, we introduce a prequantization for Dirac manifolds.
-We define a Poisson structure on the space of admissible functions constructed from a 2-form associated to a given Dirac manifold $(M,D)$ and construct a map from the Poisson algebra to the space of sections of a complex line bundle over $(M,D)$.
+We define a Poisson structure on the space of admissible functions associated to a singular distribution for a given Dirac manifold $(M,D)$ and construct a map from the Poisson algebra to the space of sections of a complex line bundle over $(M,D)$.
 We provide the necessary and sufficient condition for the map to be a representation of the Poisson algebra.
 Lastly, we formulate the condition for prequantization of $(M,D)$ to be realized in terms of Lie algebroid cohomology for $(M,D)$.
 In Section 5, we introduce polarizations for Dirac manifolds and develop the quantization process of them, basing on the discussion in Section 4.
 Throughout the paper, every smooth manifold is assumed to be paracompact, and all maps are assumed to be smooth.
 We denote by $\varGamma^\infty(M,E)$ the space of smooth sections of a smooth vector bundle $E\to M$.
 Especially, if $E=TM$, we often write $\mathfrak{X}\,(M)$ for $\varGamma^\infty(M,TM)$.
 We use $\Omega^k(M)$ and $\mathfrak{X}^k(M)$ for $\varGamma^\infty(M, \wedge^kT^*M)$ and $\varGamma^\infty(M, \wedge^kTM)$, respectively.
-The symbol $\mathbf{i}$ denotes the imaginary unit.